The Forgotten Holocaust

 The number of military and civilian casualties during the Second World War is well documented.
 However, the number of Catholic Poles who died during WWII is either neglected or denied by historians.
 Moreover, the causes of their death are never properly reported.

-⇒ First remark: the number of casualties of in Poland is generally under-estimated and doesn’t properly reflect the following:
+The number of casualties of in Poland is generally under-estimated and doesn’t properly reflect the following:

 More than 6 million Polish citizens died during WWII, 20% of the pre-war population.
 They were not the collateral dommages of the war, they were the targeted victims of German Nazis, Ukrainian extremists and Russian aggressors.
 But for now seven decades, the “Forgotten Holocaust” of some 3,5 million Catholic Poles has been overshadowed by the Shoah Holocaust of 2,6 million Jewish Poles.
 Some historians such as Norman Davies, Richard C. Lukas or Halik Kochanski have raised this issue.
-But there is still a long way to go before the existing and biased focus shifts to a better balance.
+But there is still a long way to go before the existing focus shifts to a better balance.
 Any controversy about the number of victims who died during the Second World War would be indecent.
 However, considering that Poland suffered the highest number of civilian casualities, the “Forgotten Holocaust” of Catholic Poles deserves more respect, better attention and full awareness.

 One day, the last survivors of World War II will not be there to share their terrible experience.
 The mass extermination of Catholic Poles cannot be denied or trivialized anymore.
-As a tribute to their silent memory, remembering is a duty.
+As a tribute to their silent memory, remembering them is a duty.